 Every business has a story about the journey of how the idea first germinated and the challenges it went through along the road until it finally flowered to the most beautiful bloom that is success.

 My idea germinated 8 years before I actually took any action on it.
 I was on holiday in Kenya and walking along the beach experiencing yet another spectacular sunset, I came upon a trader who was incredibly keen to show me his wares.
-I was rewarded for my time buy being shown the most gorgeous brightly coloured range of kikoys.
-However, this was not just another kikoy.
-These kikoys had a very thin layer of toweling on the reverse side which gave it more functionality than a normal kikoy as a result of the thin toweling layer.
+I was rewarded for my time by being shown the most gorgeous brightly coloured range of kikoys.
+However, this was not just another kikoy, these kikoys had a very thin layer of cotton toweling on the reverse side which provided a lot more functionality than a normal kikoy does.
 Right there and then I decided that this product would be a winner in SA.

 I am now a successful entrepreneur with a booming business.
 I retail through the amazing hub of the Hout Bay Harbour market in Cape Town and do quite a bit of wholesaling as well.
 The highlight of my year is participating in the amazing KAMERS Gift Fairs that take place around the country.
-They are the most amazing events that are expertly put together with the most creative range of talent that delivers an event whose popularity has reach.
+They are the most amazing markets that show case the most creative range of talent and innovative products produced by South African entrepreneurrs. . .